oracle/pgql-lang/pages/pgql-1.1-spec.md

 ## Functions

-PGQL has a set of [built-in functions](#built-in-functions), and in addition, provides extension through [user-defined functions](#user-defined-functions).
+PGQL has a set of [built-in functions](#built-in-functions), and also provides extension through [user-defined functions](#user-defined-functions).

-The syntactic structure for built-in and user-defined function calls is as follows:
+The syntactic structure for function calls is as follows:

 ```bash
 FunctionCall         ::= <PackageSpecification>? <FunctionName> '(' { <ValueExpression> ',' }* ')'